 This is what Walfrid did.
 Creating fertile, arable land.
 The area he cultivated is known as the Groninger Woldgebied, or Woudgebied.
 The Woldgebied is former, wooded peatland.
 After the peat was commercially exploited in Middle Ages, and the land irrigated to make it dry, the soil had sunk about 1 to 1.5 meters below mean sea level.
 With from the south the peat rivers Hunze and Fivel flowing close by, and the fact the sea ever so often flooded the area from the north, protecting these low-lying lands with a dike against influx of water was required (see note 5 for a map).

 Cultivation of the land of the Woldgebied might have been initiated from the settlement of Onderdendam.
 Old Frisian law of district Hunzingo stated that ‘wold men’ are tried under the jurisdiction of Olderdomme, which is the present-day village of Onderdendam (Clingeborg 1977).

 Hardworking Walfrid is also being held responsible for the construction of the Walfridusbrug ‘Walfridus’ bridge’ across the River Hunze.
 In Latin known as pons sancti Walfridi.
 The bridge is since long gone, but stood where township Noorderhoogebrug ‘northern-high-bridge’ is today.
-Walfrid built this bridge to avoid fording the river and thus to ease his frequent hikes to the Saint Martin church in Groningen for prayers.
-It were after all twice-daily hikes of in total about 60 kilometres back and forth between Bedum to Groningen.
+Walfrid built this bridge to avoid fording the river all the time, and thus to ease his very frequent hikes to the Saint Martin church in Groningen for prayers.
+It were after all twice-daily hikes of in total about 60 kilometers back and forth between Bedum to Groningen.